omarryhan/flask-stateless-auth/README.md

 # Flask-Stateless-Auth

-A very lightweight db-stored-token authentication library
+A lightweight authentication library for stateless APIs

 ## Features: